The Cherokees

 This website avoids the word “settlers” for European-Americans because Cherokees were every bit as “settled” when Europeans arrived.
 Cherokees lived in permanent homes, usually one- or two-story log cabins by the Revolution, in long-established towns.
 In 1776 naturalist William Bartram, while at Cowee, described the typical house: “‘one oblong four-square building, of one story high; the materials consisting of logs or trunks of trees, stripped of their bark, notched at their ends, fixed one upon the other, and afterwards plastered well, both inside and out, with clay well tempered with dry grass, and the whole covered or roofed with the bark of the chestnut tree or long broad shingle.’”[1]

-The Cherokees grew crops and livestock, played team sports, and erected public buildings.
-One reason the first immigrants to North America were able to spread quickly was that land had already been cleared for agriculture by the natives, and trails had been blazed, from the coasts to the mountains and throughout the later colonies.
-There was no significant difference in lifestyle between natives and white frontiersmen, who adopted native practices well adapted to life in the forests.
+One reason the first immigrants to North America were able to spread quickly was that land had already been cleared for agriculture by the first people here, and trails had been blazed, from the coasts to the mountains and throughout the later colonies.
+There was no significant difference in lifestyle between Natives and white frontiersmen, who adopted Native practices well adapted to life in the forests.
 Both groups ranged widely for hunting; trapped and fished using technology; traded with distant people; and originally wore furs and buckskin clothing because those were the available materials.

 Some stereotypes have a basis in fact.
 For example, the Cherokees did indeed share pipes after making agreements, but less widely known is why.
 They believe that smoke carries the smoker’s thoughts and prayers to the Creator.
 Thus sharing a pipe is similar to Christians of the 1700s requiring an oath to God on written contracts: the parties’ intentions are revealed to the divine.[2]